BlondeauJulien/Marmibon-recipe/README.md

 ---- Backend ----

 [-] check the error sending for all route.
-    X - errors sent and displayed on login and register errors
+    [X] - errors sent and displayed on login and register errors + the login registercheck [X] -  errors create recipe

 [] check the validation for edit and create recipe